 - Grab the handles with your palms facing one another.

-- Lean all the way back until the weight is on your heels, arms extended out in front of you, and body forms a diagonal.
+- Lean all the way back until the weight is on your heels, arms extended out in front of you, and your body forms a diagonal.

-- Squeeze shoulder blades together and keep your core tight as you bend your elbows and pull torso up to meet your hands.
+- Squeeze shoulder blades together and keep your core tight as you bend your elbows and pull your torso up to meet your hands.

 - Keep your elbows in tight.